-Dietsmann grew rapidly and opened its first international office in Aberdeen early in 1982.
+Dietsmann expanded rapidly and opened its first international office in Aberdeen early in 1982.
 Later that year Dietsmann France S.A. was established to focus on the Francophone markets.
 In 1987 Sudmarine in Marseilles was acquired.
 This company had a substantial mechanical maintenance business and a well-established French spare parts procurement capability.

 1990s – Integrated O&M concept introduced

 In 1996 Comerint was acquired from Italy’s ENI Group.
-It had a new but complementary range of products, markets and clients.
+It had a new, but complementary, range of products, markets and clients.
 Comerint, as Snamprogetti’s main operations service company, was firmly established on the Italian industrial scene.
 With its focus on services to the refining and petrochemical industry and specialized services in the fields of training and technology transfer, technical assistance and operation and management systems, Comerint strengthened the Company with new regional establishments in Nigeria, Libya and Saudi Arabia.

 In 2011, Dietsmann acquired REP Engineering, a Russian Global Maintenance Services company providing repair and maintenance services to power stations, including four large plants with a combined installed capacity of over 8.7 Gigawatts operated by Russian wholesale power generating company ENEL OGK-5.

 Dietsmann’s unrelenting focus on its core activities and on the quality of its services has resulted in it becoming the largest independent company specializing in Operation & Maintenance services and Maintenance Engineering & Inspection for continuous-production plant in the oil & gas, conventional and nuclear power generation and mining industries.